 Skip to contents

-Model seroprevalence as a function of duration since vaccination using the Weibull model, where the force of infection is assumed to vary monotonically with duration.
+Model seroprevalence as a function of age using the Weibull model, where the force of infection is assumed to vary monotonically with age.

 Usage